 Advanced Septic System Nitrogen Sensor Challenge Phase II: Prototype Testing

-Developers whose sensors are judged to be capable of meeting minimum performance goals during the one-week long preliminary screening will be invited to participate in an extensive 6-month field performance test.
+Developers whose sensors are judged to be capable of meeting minimum performance goals based on their one-week screening results will be invited to participate in an extensive 6-month field performance test.
 Battelle will verify the results of the field performance tests based on the VerifiGlobal Performance Verification Protocol and the requirements of the ISO 14034 ETV standard.